 Purposes of the Policy

-Master Builders Association of South Australia Inc. (“MBASA”) as a peak industry association in New South Wales takes its obligations under the Privacy Act seriously and has taken all reasonable steps in order to comply with the Act and protect the privacy of any personal information that we hold.
+Master Builders Association of South Australia Inc. (“MBASA”) as a peak industry association in South Australia takes its obligations under the Privacy Act seriously and has taken all reasonable steps in order to comply with the Act and protect the privacy of any personal information that we hold.
 This policy sets out how we do this.

 MBASA is covered by the National Privacy Principles (NPPs), as set out in the Privacy Act 1988 (as amended by the Privacy Amendment (Private Sector) Act 2000).